konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ## Pre-requisites

-- You have your own domain ([you can create on with Google](https://domains.google/)) : it will be used to map a domain to the NiFi's web interface.
+- You have your own domain ([you can create one with Google](https://domains.google/)) : it will be used to map a domain on the NiFi's web interface.
 In this post, we will use : `trycatchlearn.fr`.

 ### Disclaimer

 This article can get you started for a production deployment, but should not used as so.
-There is still some steps needed such as Zookeeper, GKE configuration etc.
+There are still some steps needed such as Zookeeper, GKE configuration etc.

 ### Create OAuth Credentials